 Every story begins somewhere.
 So does RISE UP HUB a story of renewed hope in the lives of refugees living in Kampala, Uganda.

-Donnas Ojok was tired of repeating himself every time he attended some of the high level consultation meetings on, among other items on the agenda, the issue of refugees.
+Ojok Okello was tired of repeating himself every time he attended some of the high level consultation meetings on, among other items on the agenda, the issue of refugees.
 Often, the conversation came up and a lot of time was lost on reiterating what had been discussed previously and yet no new action was to be done.

 The story of refugees caught the attention of many given its urgency and relevancy.
 One would be duped to think that everyone was for the refugees.
 A number of organizations are running programs on the same yet there does not seem to be much being done.